 Zipping of purging these logs will greatly free up space under

 /var mount point.
-This is one of the directory which we normally miss or ignore while cleaning up mount point.
+This is one of the directories which we normally miss or ignore while cleaning up the mount point.